ozfortress/ozfortress_docs/docs/rules/global.md

 ### 7.2.
 Team Captain Discord
 ozfortress competitions use a Team Captain Discord for **all** communication, including match organisation and contacting League Administration.
 Teams should not contact League Administration regarding ongoing competitions externally of this Discord, as this may be considered an instance of [1.5.
 Admin Shopping](/rules/global/#15-admin-shopping).

-Communicating externally to the Team Captain Discord **will** result in the following penalties:
+Communicating externally of the Team Captain Discord **will** result in the following penalties:

 |                  | Player Penalty |               Team Penalty               |
 | ---------------: | :------------: | :--------------------------------------: |